autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 ##  getUnbondingRequests

 Returns an array of pending unbonding requests within a specified range.
-Staking transitions are maintained in memory until voting power changes are applied at epoch end before selection of the next consensus committee.
+Staking transitions are maintained in memory as `UnbondingRequest` data structures until voting power changes are applied at epoch end before selection of the next consensus committee.

 The array range is specified by a start and end index using the unbonding request identifier.